czbiohub-sf/cerebra/README.md

 If you have access to "control" tissue and your experimental question is concerned with differences between tumor/pathogenic tissue and control tissue, then `germline-filter` is the right place to start.
 `germline-filter` will produce a new set of VCFs, which you'll use for the next two steps.
-If you do not have access to "control" tissue, then proceed directly to `count-mutations` or `find-aa-mutations`.
+If you do not have access to "control" tissue, then proceed directly to `count-variants` or `find-peptide-variants`.

-### `count-mutations`
+### `count-variants`
-The `count-mutations` module reports the raw variant counts for every gene across every sample.
+The `count-variants` module reports the raw variant counts for every gene across every sample.
 The output is a CSV file that contains counts for each sample versus every gene in the genome.

-### `find-aa-mutations`
+### `find-peptide-variants`
-The `find-aa-mutations` module reports the peptide-level consequence of variants in the genome.
+The `find-peptide-variants` module reports the peptide-level consequence of variants in the genome.
 If working  with cancer samples, the user has the option to filter out all variants that are not found in the [COSMIC](https://cancer.sanger.ac.uk/cosmic) database and are therefore unlikely to be pathogenic.
 VCF records are converted to peptide-level variants, and then [ENSEMBL](https://uswest.ensembl.org/index.html) protein IDs, in acordance to the [HGVS](https://varnomen.hgvs.org/) sequence variant nomenclature.
 The output is a heirarchically ordered text file (CSV or JSON) that reports the the Ensemble protein ID and the gene associated with each variant, for each experimental sample.

-We should stress that `find-aa-mutations` does not *definitively* report peptide-level variants but rather the *likely* set of peptide variants.
+We should stress that `find-peptide-variants` does not *definitively* report peptide-level variants but rather the *likely* set of peptide variants.
 Definitively reporting protein variants requires knowledge of alternate splicing -- this represents an open problem in scRNA-seq.
 For example, if a read picks up a variant in exon 2 of geneA, we can report each of the potential spliceforms of geneA that contain exon 2, but we **cannot** infer which of those particular spliceforms are actually present in our sample.